mpneuried/redis-notifications/README.md

     // listen to errors
     nf.on( "error", function( err ){});

-    // Hock to read details of an user nf.on( "readUser", function( user_id, cb ){ /* ... */ });
+    // Hook to read details of an user nf.on( "readUser", function( user_id, cb ){ /* ... */ });

     // Hook to generate the message content for the notification and the mail